silverstripe/silverstripe-lessons-v4/README.md

 ### Taking inventory of custom fields

 In the previous lesson we developed a structure for our **Travel Guides** section that provides a list view of articles, each with a link to their own detail page.
-However most of these templates are still hard-coded with static content, and need to be integrated with the CMS.
+However, most of these templates are still hard-coded with static content, and need to be integrated with the CMS.
 In this lesson we'll start looking at how to add some custom fields to these pages to make them really come to life.

 Let's take a look at these two page types and see if we can identify some fields that will be need to be editable in the CMS.
 At first glance over the list page, the following fields stand out: